Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: User1, User2, and User3 only Box 2: User1 and User4 only.
 - [ ] Box 1: Box 1: User1, User2, User3, and User4.
 Box 2: User1, User2, and User3 only.

 ### You assign User8 the Owner role for RG4, RG5, and RG6.
 In which resource groups can User8 create virtual networks and NSGs?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
 User8 can create virtual networks in: User8 can create NSGs in

 ![Question 109](images/question109.jpg)